williamthewill/btime-test-back-end/README.md

 ## Access by hosting

-To acelerate processes form testing api project you can access by hosting
+To acelerate processes for testing api project you can access by hosting

 >To access Playground
 [`https://beautiful-little-unau.gigalixirapp.com/api/graphql`](https://beautiful-little-unau.gigalixirapp.com/api/graphiql)